NomvuyoRishaLeilaDube/GeNOMic-Island-Prokaryotic-Genomic-Analysis-Hub/README.md

 - **Genome Table**: Lists all genomes for the selected domain with Sequence ID, Organism name, and number of GIs.
 - **Genome Page**: Click a Sequence ID to browse .svg visualizations, view .out reports, and inspect .fas sequences.
 - **File Viewer**: Renders .svg visualizations, displays .out reports and .fas sequences, and allows filtering of genomic islands by ID or coordinate.
 - **BLAST Functionality**: Select a GI sequence block from a .fas file and click "BLAST Selected GI" to run an NCBI BLAST search against the nucleotide (nt) database.
 The results shown in a table, as well as XML format (which can be accessed for detailed BLAST outputs).
+Additionally, BLAST homolgies can be accessed on NCBI via a "Link Title".

 ## **6. Dependencies**